How many times have you said “I suck at golf”?

-- They focus more on placement than speed
+- Focus more on placement than the speed

-- They rely more on their other pitches, like a slider
+- Rely more on their other pitches, like a slider

 Not having what you consider an “ideal” shot shape doesn’t mean you’re relegated to poor scores.
 Play to land the ball on the fairway, play to hit approach shots onto the “fat” (biggest) part of the green.
 As the quote goes: “dance with the shot shape you brought”.